brianhill/black-holes/daily_schedule_term_3.md

 ### Week 8 &mdash; Relativistic Momentum and Energy

 * Monday, Oct.
 28 &mdash; No class (last day of Term 2-3 break)
 * Thursday, Oct.
-31 &mdash; Study Chapter 7 of *Spacetime Physics* to the end of Section 7.5, p.
-206 &mdash; Problem Set 8, due at the beginning of Thursday's class, is [here](./assignments/ProblemSet08.nb.pdf)
+31 &mdash; Continue your study of Chapter 7 of *Spacetime Physics* to the end of Section 7.5, p.
+206 &mdash; Problem Set 8, with due date delayed to the beginning of this Thursday's class, is [here](./assignments/ProblemSet08.nb.pdf)

 ### Week 9 &mdash; Start *Exploring Black Holes*